DemonDomain/Demons_EFP_Tweaks_Repository/README.md

 ------------------------------------------------------------------------------------------------------------------------------
 ### UI

-To change the questarrow color from red to anything else, go to `gamedata\textures\ui`
+To change the quest arrow color from red to anything else, go to `gamedata\textures\ui`

 Find `ui_hud.dds` and make a backup of the file, then open the original with your chosen photoeditor